1900 Columbia AG Grand (Concert) Graphophone w Extras

 Introduction:

 Both, Columbia and then Edison, in their quest for "high fidelity" and more volume introduced a new record format in 1898.
 Columbia called it "Grand", Edison "Concert", both were 5" diameter 4" long brown wax cylinders.
 The new cylinders could be played by Columbia's Grand graphophones (AG, HG, GG) and Edison's Concert phonograph, but were about 10 times more expensive than the regular 2-minute cylinders.
 This and their extreme fragility were the reasons, they did not sell well, which in turn together with their tendency to develop fungus are the reasons for an even more drastic price difference in today's market.
 Only early cylinders like the two for sale here were original recordings, later ones were pantographic copies of originals, which contributed to declining sales and price reductions by up to a factor of ten.
 5" cylinders were not a mass product like the competing gold moulded black wax cylinders, and due to their superior sound quality often served as originals for dubbing standard cylinders.
+Columbia's Grand graphophone model AG is an improved version from 1900 with a black and gold bed plate and was sold for $50.
+It has a beautiful quarter sawn oak cabinet, a powerful two-spring motor, and the upper works are decorated with red-gold-green flower emblems.
+The original 2-minute "floating" reproducer (predecessor of the Lyric) made from aluminum is relatively light-weighted and has a large 1¾" diaphragm made from triple reinforced mica with a stylus bar directly connected to it.

 The graphophone comes with its original 36" long and 16" bell diameter factory supplied all-brass horn.
 Included in the sale is a 2-piece music stand type horn floor crane as well as two rare and expensive early 5" brown wax cylinders in their boxes (see below).